About our governance structure including the Member's Assembly and International Board.

 OpenCRVS is a global solution for civil registration.
 We are on a mission to ensure that every individual on the planet is recognised, protected and provided for from birth.

-290 million children under the age of 5 do not have a birth certificate.
 Without this basic document, a child does not exist in the eyes of the law.

 Being denied a birth certificate is a greater issue for girls, who may be denied access to health care, education, and other social services and be more vulnerable to child marriage, trafficking, and other forms of exploitation.